Armanino White Paper

 Stubborn Spreadsheet Processes Abound

-Budgeting and planning often consists of sending spreadsheets to line-of-business managers, and frequently requires the FP&A team to perform most of the manual entry themselves.
+Budgeting and planning often consists of sending spreadsheets to line-of business managers, and frequently requires the FP&A team to perform most of the manual entry themselves.
 This usually means budgets and forecasts quickly become stale and outdated.

 In many cases, monthly management and financial reports, or performing analysis, still requires repetitive data extracts from the accounting system into spreadsheets, adjusting formulas and formatting each time, and refreshing pivot tables.

-1. Efficiency and resource allocation – Taking an intentional approach based on each software component working together helps eliminate the need for manual, spreadsheet-driven workarounds that plague business processes and the efforts to get data from one system to another.
+Taking an intentional approach based on each software component working together helps eliminate the need for manual, spreadsheet-driven workarounds that plague business processes and the efforts to get data from one system to another.

-3. Scaling for growth – Adding business units can break manual, spreadsheet-based processes.
-Deploying a modern finance tech stack can provide the infrastructure needed to handle planned future growth.
+Adding business units can break manual, spreadsheet-based processes.
+Deploying the right tech stack can provide the infrastructure needed to handle planned future growth.

-5. Reduced risk and dependency &ndash With aging systems, spreadsheet-centric planning and close processes, or undocumented integration steps, it’s often risky when individual employees leave — because they take their knowledge with them.
+With aging systems, spreadsheet-centric planning and undocumented integration steps, it’s often risky when individual employees leave — because they take their knowledge with them.
 By formalizing integrations and reducing spreadsheet use, there’s less dependency on tribal knowledge.

-The Modern Finance Tech Stack
+The Elements of an Effective Tech Stack

 These are the four critical ingredients for a robust departmental tech stack:

-1. Best-of-breed
+1. Best-of-Breed

 A good tech stack means you haven’t compromised on any software component.
 Each application within the stack is best-of-breed ― recognized by analysts and industry peers.